Large deviations for the largest eigenvalue of matrices with variance profiles: Introduction

 \subsection{Statement of the results}

 First of all with this matrix model, we will state with the following theorem the existence of a limit in probability of the empirical measure $\mun$.
-This limit, which depends only on the limit $\sigma$ of the variance profile is described in more detail in the Appendix \ref{Emp} where this theorem is proved: \begin{theo} Both in the piecewise constant and in the continuous case, the empirical measure $\mun$ converges in probability toward a compactly supported measure $\mu_{\sigma}$ which only depends on $\sigma$. \end{theo}
+This limit, which depends only on the limit $\sigma$ of the variance profile is described in more detail in the Appendix \ref{Emp} where this theorem is proved: \begin{theo} Both in the piecewise constant and in the continuous case, the empirical measure $\mun$ converges weakly in probability toward a compactly supported measure $\mu_{\sigma}$ which only depends on $\sigma$. \end{theo}

 This theorem is in fact an almost direct consequence from \cite[Theorem 1.1]{Girko2001}.
+It can also be obtained in the piecewise case and in the continuous case with the additional assumption that $\sigma$ is $1/2$-Hölder by applying Lemma 9.2 from \cite{AltErKr} which itself uses stability results for the Dyson equation.
+Since here the Dyson equation of our setting is simpler, we present a more elementary proof of this result using rougher stability results in Appendix \ref{Emp}.
 We denote by $r_{\sigma}$ the rightmost point of the support of $\mu_{\sigma}$.
 First of all, we have the following result for the convergence of the largest eigenvalue of $X_N^{(\beta)}$.